JeffJerseyCow/CTF/OSCE/NNM/README.md

 **0xfaf56837 = 0x0 - 0x11014342 - 0x77050408 - 0x7d04507f**

 This problems is easy to understand — yet difficult to solve.
-I use the z3 engine from Microsoft for mathematically proove satisfiablity of the problem.
+I use the z3 engine from Microsoft for mathematically prove satisfiablity of the problem.

 Usage: **./shellcode_encody.py 0x12345678**